zej97/zej97.github.io/docs/reco_sys/debias.md

 (Todo: the difference between relative position and absolute position).

 ## Conclusion
-The experiment was conducted on the Douyin (TikTok) live broadcast.
-This model resulted in an average increase of 0.2% in viewing time and a 0.18% increase in CTR UAUC.
+The experiment was conducted on the Douyin (TikTok) Live.
+This model resulted in **an average increase of 0.2% in viewing time and a 0.18% increase in CTR UAUC**.

-Debiasing is not without its challenges.
+Debiasing always comes with challenges.
 Firstly, our understanding of bias may be flawed.
 Secondly, our debiasing approach cannot guarantee complete removal of bias; in fact, it may even introduce new biases.
 These points should be considered when designing debiasing algorithms from the outset.

 Earning short-term indicators is certainly challenging, but it can greatly benefit the long-term health of the recommendation system's ecology.